 The MME is aware that this is an emergency session and sends an indication to the MSC Server enhanced for SRVCC.
 MSC Server then initiates the IMS service continuity procedure with the locally configured E-STN-SR to the serving IMS.
 When handover of the emergency session has been completed, the MME/SGSN or the MSC Server may initiate location continuity procedures for the UE as defined in TS 23.271 [29].

-NOTE: Procedure for multiple E-STN-SRs configuration is not defined in this release.
-The serving PLMN is assumed to have a single logical EATF (i.e. single I4 in TS 23.237 [14].